zhangzhuang15/zhangzhuang15.github.io/docs/tool/front-dev/config.md

-import stylistic from "@stylistic/eslint-plugin" import vue from "eslint-plugin-vue" import json from "eslint-plugin-json"
+import stylistic from "@stylistic/eslint-plugin" import vue from "eslint-plugin-vue" import json from "eslint-plugin-json" import vue_eslint_parser from "vue-eslint-parser" import reactHooks from 'eslint-plugin-react-hooks' import reactRefresh from 'eslint-plugin-react-refresh'

 // migration from eslintrc.json to eslint.config.js:
 // https://eslint.org/docs/latest/use/configure/migration-guide#processors